dhanjyoti/React-step-by-step/React_Notes/react_note.md

 It's important to note that while Axios was used in this example, the concept of interceptors can apply to other HTTP request libraries and contexts as well.

+# Redux
+A container where we can store our whole application data.
+So we call it to state management.
+It does not belong to the component state.